 4. Answer: The students should select any industry of their choice and preference from the four options.
 They must research the various companies in the industry, battling for a higher market share.
 From the findings, the top three companies that have a market share totaling 70-90 percent are to be listed.
 Few students can also explain the reasons for such domination by these big players of the industry.

-Point value: 1

-BUSPROG: Reflective Thinking

 DISC: Research

-Learning Objective: 2-6

-Topic: A-head: Elements of a Marketing Strategy

-Bloom's: Application

 5. Answer: Students must select any corporation from the four listed out in the text.
 From the available product lines, they should select at least 6-8 and categorize them into stars, cash cows, question marks, and dogs.
 Their research should be accurate enough to classify the product lines into the four distinct categories.
 Students can also graphically represent the product lines in the four quadrants for a better representation of their findings.
 There should be a discussion over a few product lines that may fall in more than one category.
-Point value: 1